WeblateOrg/weblate/docs/admin.rst

     You can lock the translation to prevent updates by users.
 Allow translation propagation
     You can disable propagation of translations to this subproject from other subprojects withing same project.
-This really depens on what you are translating, sometimes it's desirable to have same string used.
+This really depends on what you are translating, sometimes it's desirable to have same string used.

 .. note::